andrew10043/probability/README.md

 # probability
-Visual representations of probability problems.
+*Visualization and simulation of various statistics and probability concepts.*

 1. **DAG Simulations**
 - Simple simulations of several classic DAGs, with visualizations of different modeling choices.